 While FICO is the preferred method for lenders (over 90% of lenders use FICO), VantageScore also offers a popular credit scoring model.
 On the VantageScore scale, a credit score of approximately 620 to 799 is considered prime.
 This means anyone in the “fair,” “good,“ or “very good” categories of the VantageScore model have prime credit.

 Because a prime score covers such a large amount of credit scores, you might think that the vast majority of Americans have prime credit.
 Surprisingly, however, only about 28% of the U.S. population has prime credit scores, according to FICO data.
 In comparison, about 30% has poor credit (or no credit), and an eye-opening 42% have super-prime credit.

-How Does Prime Credit Impact Your Interest Rates?
+How Does Prime Credit Impact Your Credit Card and Loan Interest Rates?